ifilot/bramble/docs/installation.rst

    version 2, you can use CUDA from the Linux environment under Windows.
    Detailed instructions are given `here <https://docs.nvidia.com/cuda/wsl-user-guide/index.html>`_.

-The similarity analysis functionality of :program:`Bramble` significantly benefits from the availability of a graphical card.
+The similarity analysis functionality of :program:`Bramble` can benefit from the availability of a graphical card.
 To compile :program:`Bramble` with CUDA support, run CMake with::

     cmake ../src -DMOD_CUDA=1 -DCUDA_ARCH=<ARCH>